American Epilepsy Society

 3.11.
 Loss of Membership.

 4.01.
 Officers.
 The Officers of the Society shall be a President, a First Vice President, a Second Vice President, a Treasurer, and the Immediate Past President.
 The Second Vice President shall be elected annually by a majority of the votes cast by the voting Members.
 The Treasurer shall be elected by a majority vote of the Board of Directors for a three-year term.
 The Treasurer may be selected from within the Board or outside of the existing Board.
 The First Vice President shall succeed to the Office of President and the Second Vice President shall succeed to the Office of First Vice President the year following their taking office.
-No person, except the Resident Agent, may hold more than one office at a time.
+No person may hold more than one elected office at a time.
 Officers shall be installed as the final act of the annual meeting at which their election is verified.
-Only Active Members shall be eligible to hold office.
+Only Active or Professional Members shall be eligible to hold elected office.

 4.02.
 President.
 The President shall preside at all meetings of the Society and shall also act as the Presiding Officer of the Board.
 The President shall fill vacancies in all Standing Committees, as outlined in the Bylaws, and appoint such Special Committees as considered necessary subject to confirmation by the Board.
 The President shall be an ex-officio Member of all committees.
 These appointments must be made within thirty (30) days after installation.
-The President shall also appoint auditors of the Treasurer’s accounts and tellers for all election procedures of the Society.
-The President shall carry out other such duties as usually pertain to the Office.
+The President shall carry out other such duties as assigned by the Board.
+The President, upon recommendation of the Membership Chair, shall have the power to waive or reduce dues and all other assessments in cases of hardship or other circumstances considered justified, or when the Society wishes to thus honor a Member.

 4.03.
 First Vice President.
 The First Vice President shall discharge the duties of the President in case of the latter’s absence or disability and shall be a Member of the Board.
 Any Standing or Special Committee may call upon the First Vice President in an advisory capacity, or may draft this officer as a Member of the Committee to break a tie vote, if one occurs.